yorkinbek/yorkinbek/README.md

 - 👋 Hi, I’m @yorkinbek
 - 👀 I’m interested in programing languages such as python, C#, java, go and javaScripts
-- 🌱 I’m currently learning Automated Testing for java and javaScripts in https://learn.epam.com/
+- 🌱 I’m currently learning Backend Dev for Go(Golang) and JavaScripts(node.js) in Udevs co-working center
 - 💞️ I’m looking to collaborate on some projects ,in order to add to my portfolio
 - 📫 How to reach me yorqinbek0215@gmail.com